angrycub/simple-riak-cluster/README.md

-# Simple Riak CS Vagrant Cluster
+# Simple Riak Vagrant Cluster

-This is a Vagrant project using shell-script provisioning to bring up a local [Riak CS](https://github.com/basho/riak_cs) cluster.
-Each node runs `CentOS 6.5` 64-bit with `1024MB` of RAM by default.
+This is a Vagrant project using shell-script provisioning to bring up a local [Riak](https://github.com/basho/riak) cluster.
+Each node runs
+`CentOS 6.5` 64-bit with `1024MB` of RAM by default.

 ## Configuration